bugnificent/security-test/README.md

 ## Overview

 The captured data includes detailed information about the SSL/TLS handshake process for requests that reference the domain `yusufasik.com`.
 This JSON file contains all relevant information regarding the server's public key, cipher suites, and other key aspects of the SSL/TLS connection setup.
+The repository also includes automated security scan reports to analyze potential vulnerabilities and ensure secure communication.

 ## File Structure